 The disadvantages of not filing your ITR returns by the due date :

 Filing your ITR on time is also essential for other reasons.
-If you make a mistake in ITR filing, you only have time till the end of the relevant assessment year to make the change.
-There used to be a 2-year window earlier, which has been reduced now.
-If you are filing late, even a fundamental error can land you into trouble.
+If you make a mistake in your ITR filing, you only have time until the end of the relevant assessment year to make the change.
+Earlier, taxpayers were given a 2-year window to fix the errors, but it has now been reduced to 1 year.
+If you are filing late, even a fundamental error can land you in trouble.

 Carrying forward losses not allowed

-You are allowed to carry forward capital gains losses to coming years.
-In this way, you can set off current losses with future gains.
-Carrying forward losses would reduce your tax outgoing in the future.
+You can carry forward capital gain losses or losses incurred in your business to coming years if you file within the due date.
+In this way, you can offset current losses with future gains.
+Carrying forward losses would reduce your tax outgoings in the future.
 However, if you do not file your ITR by the due date, this method is not allowed.

 Delay in refund

-If you think you’re eligible for a refund, it is vital to file your return by the last date.
-If your ITR filing is delayed, your refund will also get delayed.
-Also, you will not get any interest on it.
+If you think you’re eligible for a refund, it is vital to file your return by the deadline.
+If you are late in filing your ITR, your refund will also be delayed.
+Also, you will not receive any interest on it.